itsjesushx/TownOfSushi/README.md

 8. Team Crew wins by outnumbering (When there is no player that is a Neutral Killer and the team Impostors left)

 **NOTE:**
+- The game will NOT end if one of these crewmate roles are alive with the last killers: Sheriff, Mayor, Veteran (with charges), Swapper or if a Crewmate Tiebreaker is alive.
 - The Neutral Killers may be killed by a Sheriff.
 - A Neutral Killer cannot target the Mini (excluding Glitch), while it's growing up.
 After that they can kill it or interact with them.
 - The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)